D4rkOnE/DWL-dotfiles-laptop/README.md

 * Tied to as few external dependencies as possible

 ## How to install in Archlinux
 Install a minimal version of Archlinux.
 Git clone https://codeberg.org/dwl/dwl to your ~/.local/src folder.
 Make && sudo make install clean.
+All my installed packages can be found in pacman.txt.

 ## Patches
 DWL, by default, is very spartan.
 But its functionalities can be extended with the patches from https://codeberg.org/dwl/dwl-patches.
 I only applied the following patches: